Skip to content Skip to footer

 • Assess the quality of your data.

-• Describe limits and strength of clustering in scRNA-seq.
+• Describe limitations and strengths of clustering in scRNA-seq.

 • Annotate cell types

-• Performe batch correction and experiment integration on scRNA-seq data.
+• Perform batch correction and experiment integration on scRNA-seq data.

 Course prerequisites

-Before starting the course, participants are requested to follow a brief and simple course on R, approximately 4 hours.
-The video lessons and lesson pdfs with exercises are available at https://bit.ly/47XmDwx
+Before starting the course, participants are requested to complete a short introductory R programming module (~4 hours).
+The video lessons and PDFs with exercises are available at https://bit.ly/47XmDwx.
+Participants are also expected to bring their own laptop for the hands-on sessions.

 Registration